South America · Minefield · Hard

 What players practice

 This version helps you connect South America country names with visual identity while reading a modern 3D map of South America.
-That is useful for classroom review, trivia nights, and players who want stronger recall for the west-coast spine, the Southern Cone, and the interior relationships around Brazil.
-This mode pushes recognition into reliable accuracy because hesitation and sloppy border reading get punished quickly.
+That is useful for classroom review, trivia nights, and players who want stronger recall for the Andes spine, the Southern Cone, the Guianas, inland countries, and the neighbor relationships around Brazil.
+This mode pushes recognition toward accuracy because rushed border reading is punished quickly.

 • Notice distinctive color blocks, emblems, and stripe order before making your choice.